Brooklyn Park counselor to serve 3½ years after admitting he shot, killed friend

 Current state records show Smith's license as an alcohol and drug counselor remains active.
 Inactive are his licenses as a clinical counselor and as a independent counselor.

-Evans was born in Como, Miss., and his survivors included a wife, a son and a daughter.
+Evans was born in Como, Miss., and his survivors include a wife, a son and a daughter.

 Paul Walsh • 612-673-4482